All *nix operating-systems want to send email notifications for a variety of possible problems, and it’s a good idea to not ignore those.

 You have new mail in /var/mail/lukas

-Crontab outputs will be sent there, as explained in the crontab -l output:
+Crontab outputs will be sent there, as explained in the crontab -l

-# email to the user the crontab file belongs to (unless redirected).
+# Output of the crontab jobs (including errors) is sent through # email to the user the crontab file belongs to (unless redirected).

 Also a notification will be sent to root on failed sudo attempts.
 Or a PHP script on a webserver could try to email users, all of those needs working email.
 If you don’t want to get emails for certain events, you will be able to configure them individually.
 For example, in cronjobs we can redirect the output somewhere else (even errors, if you wish to do so), sudo can be reconfigured to not send any notifications, etc.